pulumi/pulumi-hugo/themes/default/content/blog/deprecating-non-project-mode/index.md

 ## Phase 3 - Hard error

-A few months after that this will become a hard error.
+2-3 months after that this will become a hard error.

 ```
 error: Legacy non-project mode support for DIY backends are deprecated.